 10.30am - 10 minutes of stretches at your desk or go for a walk around the house taking the stairs if you have them.

-12.30pm - Its lunchtime, sit down with your family or housemates (your current new workmates) for lunch.
+12.30pm - Its lunchtime, with dark mornings and evenings lunchtime is the best part of the day to get outside and go for a walk or cycle and get some natural light.
+It may be cold or rainy, so ensure to wrap up warm and wear weather appropriate clothes.
+When you get back from you activities, sit down with your family or housemates (your current new workmates) for lunch.
 If you live alone, you could FaceTime a friend or family member and eat lunch together virtually.

-1.00pm - Back to work after a lunchtime of good food and chat.
+1.30pm - Back to work after a lunchtime of activity, good food and chat.

-2.30pm - Time for another 10 minute activity session, maybe a game in the back garden or set yourself a challenge such as how many kick ups can you do in a row, the choice is yours but be creative and have fun!
+3.00pm - Time for another 10 minute activity session, maybe a game kitchen table ping pong or set yourself a challenge such as how many kick ups can you do in a row, the choice is yours but be creative and have fun!

-5.00pm - Its the end of the day, now could be a good time to go for a relaxing walk, respecting social distancing or a home workout session.
+5.00pm - Its the end of the day, now could be a good time to unwind after a busy day with some mindfulness exercises, simple yoga or a home workout session.

 6.00pm - Its tea time and your time to relax after a busy day in the office.